a7hybnj2/MacOS_KillKey/README.md

 - [ ] Branch the current project and go back to a 'keep alive' plist
     - The interval plist doesn't run quickly enough
     - [ ] Go back to a while loop with delay
+- [ ] ISSUE: it appears when the computer falls asleep it will trigger the logout event.
+    - I don't know if it is a certain duration after maybe locking.
+Where the script could check to see if computer is locked and stop running script?